 The TechControl also has a weight transfer setting for the 9009A TerrainCut™ Rough Mower.
 The weight transfer system allows the turf manager to customize the machine for course conditions.
 The weight transfer allows movement of weight from the rotary decks to the traction tires providing improved traction for hilly terrain.

-The system setting allows adjustment between five settings 0, 1,2,3,4.
+The system setting allows adjustment between five settings: 0, 1, 2, 3, and 4.

 The initial setting for the weight transfer should be two as this represents the middle of the adjustment range providing excellent traction while also providing good contouring for the decks.